-Carissa Slotterback, Associate Professor, teaches courses in environmental planning, public engagement, and sustainability planning in the Master of Urban and Regional Planning Program.
+Carissa Slotterback, Associate Professor, teaches courses in environmental planning and public engagement in the Master of Urban and Regional Planning Program.
 Her research is focused on stakeholder involvement and decision-making related to environmental, land use, and transportation planning.
 She has a particular interest in how stakeholders perceive impacts and use information in making decisions, focusing on impact assessment, collaborative decision-making, and sustainability planning approaches.

-Her current projects include research on collaborative modeling and visualization around biomass production and water quality in agricultural landscapes, funded by the University of Minnesota’s MnDRIVE Transdisciplinary Research Program and previously by the U.S. Department of Agriculture.
-She is also examining the intersection of land use and water quality planning and policy in urban areas as part of collaborative research project focused on Improving Urban Vegetation for Water Quality, funded by the Institute on the Environment on the Environment.
-In addition, she is a U.S. representative to an international collaborative convened by the International Energy Agency to identify and advance best practices related to energy and climate change planning and policy at the community scale.
-One recent completed project is a MN Department of Transportation and Local Road Research Board-funded study of complete streets planning and implementation in communities across the U.S., which resulted in the Complete Streets from Policy to Project report.
-Another recent study explored public engagement experiences and strategies among the Somali Diaspora in the Twin Cities, with funding from the Norwegian Ministry of Foreign Affairs.
-Additional recent projects addressed topics including participatory scenario planning for transportation, sustainability indicators, climate change in environmental impact analysis, flexible zoning approaches, and integrating health into urban plans and policies.
+Her current projects include research on collaborative modeling and visualization around biomass production and water quality in agricultural landscapes, funded by the University of Minnesota’s MnDRIVE Transdisciplinary Research Program and previously supported by the U.S. Department of Agriculture.
+Additional recent research has addressed a variety of issues including the intersection of land use and water quality planning, with support from the Institute on the Environment.
+She has also conducted research, with support from the MN Department of Transportation, related complete streets planning and implementation, scenario planning and visioning, and public engagement.
+Additional recent projects addressed topics including engaging refugee and new immigrant communities in planning and policy processes, sustainability indicators, climate change in environmental impact analysis, flexible zoning approaches, and integrating health into urban plans and policies.

 She maintains strong inter-disciplinary connections, serving as member of the graduate faculties in Conservation Biology and Natural Resources Science and Management, and as an adjunct faculty member in Landscape Architecture.
 She is a Resident Fellow in the University of Minnesota's Institute on the Environment and a Faculty Scholar in the Center for Transportation Studies.
-She is also an elected member of the Graduate Education Committee and serves on the Public Engagement Council and Educational Equity Advisory Committee.
+She is also an elected member of the Graduate Education Committee and Educational Equity Advisory Committee.

-She is currently a regional representative on the Governing Board for the Association of Collegiate Schools of Planning, and has been elected to a two-year term as Secretary, beginning in October 2015.
+She is currently the elected Secretary of the Association of Collegiate Schools of Planning.
 In addition to her academic work, Dr. Slotterback also engages extensively with the planning practice community, serving as a Faculty Liaison to the American Planning Association (APA) Minnesota chapter and on committees of the American Planning Association.
 Before joining the Humphrey School in 2004, Slotterback worked as a long-range planner in Nevada and as a planning consultant in Minnesota.
 She is a member of the American Institute of Certified Planners (AICP).

 She holds a Ph.D. in Urban and Regional Planning from Florida State University, a Master of City and Regional Planning degree from Clemson University, as well as an undergraduate degree from Winona State University.